ryanburnette/airports-api/README.md

-# FAR Almanac Airports API
+# Airports API

-The goal of this API is for some basic data about any airport to be available anytime.

-The initial goal for this project was to provide a quick way to determine the time zone and UTC offset for most airports.
+An API endpoint for getting basic information about airports.
+Works great in aviation applications as a central data source with an API wrapper.

 ## Usage